x`

 If birds cannot perch, nest, or rest comfortably, the location offers no benefit.
 Without reward, they stop returning even if food sources exist nearby.

-Physical Barriers Trigger Adaptation
+Physical Barriers Often Lead to Bird Adaptation

 Spikes, nets, and visual deterrents often lead to adaptation.
 Birds learn how to perch around them or wait until conditions change.